cuthbertLab/music21/music21/doc/html/_sources/moduleDuration.txt

     .. method:: write(fmt=musicxml, fp=None)

-    Write a file in the given format (default, musicxml) A None file path will result in temporary file
+    As in Music21Object.write: Writes a file in the given format (musicxml by default) A None file path will result in temporary file

     Methods inherited from :class:`music21.duration.DurationCommon`: :meth:`music21.duration.DurationCommon.aggregateTupletRatio`

-Class Tuplet
+class Tuplet
 ------------

 .. class:: Tuplet